RyanCCollins/hacksmiths-app/README.md

 ### Mentoring
 As our platform grows, we hope to be able to take on new people, even those that are not experienced.
 Through the [Hacksmiths.io Mentoring Program](http://hacksmiths.io/mentoring), we can match newcomers with a suitable mentor who can help show them the ropes on a real collaborative project.

+### User sign up
+The application allows for a user to sign up to be a member of our community.
+Please note that signing to be a member of the community does not mean that you will participate in a project.
+We will have to get to know you a bit first :D.  That said, we encourage anyone to signup.
+Please read the [Privacy Policy](http://hacksmiths.io/privacy) policy if you have any concerns.
+We will do our best to keep your information private, but please keep in mind that the point of the app and website is to connect people.
+If you do not specifically set your profile to public, some of your information will be available through the app and website.

-## App Architecure
+## App Architecture
-The app utilizes mostly the Model View Presenter pattern in an effort to make View Controllers lighter.
+The app utilizes the Model View Presenter pattern in an effort to make View Controllers lighter.
 It utilizes Promises via PromiseKit to make asyncrhonous work much more elegant.
-It was built using XCode 7.3.1 for the iOS9+ plus platform.
+It uses Core Data to persist data to the device  It was built using XCode 7.3.1 for the iOS9+ plus platform.

+The Application coordinates with a Node.js API that was written specifically for this project and is hosted at [Hacksmiths.io].
+Most of the data for this project lives on the database server, although all models are persisted to disk to enable usage offline.

 ## Getting Started (If you care to install the app that is!)
 This app utilizes Cocoapods to load a number of framework dependencies.